YuRenGe/qpack-parser/README.md

 user-agent: quic-go HTTP/3
 ```
 # How to get hex data?
-When you use a packet capture tools such as Wireshark, find the header packet in the HTTP3 packet, copy the data segment in the packet, and use it directly.
+When using packet capture tools like Wireshark, you can locate the header packet within the HTTP/3 packet, copy the Frame Payload from the HTTP/3 headers, and directly utilize it.